mauricioklein/mauricioklein.github.io/_posts/2016-12-30-retrospective-2016.md

 ## Plans to 2017

-This new year's eve will be even more special, because will really represent a new beggining, with new challenges, possibilities and things to live.
+This new year's eve will be even more special, because will really represent a new beginning, with new challenges, possibilities and things to live.

 Some of my plans to next year are fresh new ones, like build a solid career in Europe, learn German (I hate depends on English here in Germany) and, thinking higher, maybe start a master degree study here in Germany.
 I have, of course, some plans in the personal/family circle as well, but I they should be restricted to those involved :)